DeskproApps/hubspot/DESCRIPTION.md

 My App
 ======

-todo: add a description that will appear alongside your app in Deskpro admin.
+todo: add a description that will appear alongside your app in Deskpro admin